2020 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 2020 Sacagawea Dollar Error List

-Weak edge lettering displays incomplete or faint edge inscriptions where one or more letters show significant weakness or partial missing sections.
-The error occurs when insufficient pressure is applied during the edge lettering machine operation.
-Large sections of letters may disappear entirely from the edge.
+Weak edge lettering displays incomplete or faint inscriptions where one or more letters show significant weakness or are partially absent.
+This occurs when insufficient pressure is applied during the Schuler edge-lettering machine operation.
+Large sections of letters may fade or disappear entirely from the edge.

-Doubled edge lettering overlap errors feature duplicated inscriptions running in the same direction.
-The edge displays two sets of overlapping text instead of single clear lettering.
+Doubled edge lettering overlap errors feature duplicated inscriptions running in the same direction, with two sets of overlapping text instead of single clear lettering.
+This happens when a coin accidentally passes through the edge lettering device twice in the same orientation.

-This occurs when coins accidentally pass through the edge lettering device twice.
 The overlapping creates a distinctive crowded appearance with letters appearing doubled and slightly offset.
-Manufacturing improvements have made this error increasingly rare in recent years.
+Manufacturing improvements have made this error increasingly rare in recent production years.
+Examples showing clear, dramatic overlap are significantly more valuable than subtle cases.

-Off-center strike errors occur when the design on the obverse or reverse is struck away from center toward the planchet’s edge.
-This happens if the planchet is incorrectly positioned or due to misalignment between die and planchet.
-Design elements may be partially missing due to striking toward the edge.
-Value depends on the percentage of misalignment, with higher percentages generally commanding stronger premiums.
+Off-center strike errors occur when the design is struck away from center toward the planchet’s edge, because the planchet was incorrectly positioned or there was misalignment between the die and planchet.
+Design elements may be partially missing due to the off-center impression.
+Value depends strongly on the percentage of misalignment: a minor 5–10% off-center example is far less valuable than a dramatic 25%+ off-center strike where a substantial portion of the design is still visible but clearly displaced.

 Where To Sell Your 2020 Sacagawea Dollar?